 - Water Heater Age

-The standard duration of a home water heater with proper servicing is 10–12 years.
-Although your outdated water heater isn’t having any concerns, it’s at a greater risk of a damaging leak.
+The standard life span of a home water heater with proper servicing is 10–12 years.
+Although your water heater isn’t having any concerns, it could be at a greater risk of a damaging leak.

 If you’re not certain of your water heater’s age, examine the sticker on the unit.
 This states the manufacturing date and serial number.